CMU-18739L-S15/18739L-s15-coursedocs/README.md

     teach it to someone else.
 However, my experience is course presentations of assigned topics tend to not work well.
-In this class we will try a more experimental approach where students describe what they are "stuck" on, and other students try and help them through.
+In this class we will try a more experimental approach where students describe what they are stuck on, and other students try and help them through.
   * Develop new challenges.
 Students will develop CTF problems.
 This may seem simple, e.g., buffer overflows are created by mistake each day, how hard could it be to create an intentional one?
     However, it's more tricky.
 Designing a problem [requires careful consideration](http://captf.com/maxims.html) so
-    that players have the "aha" moment when solving it.
+    that players have the _aha_ moment when solving it.
 (Note even PPP, a very experienced team that creates over 100 challenges a year, throw out tons more because they aren't good enough.)

 ## Practice

-We will practice by solving "wargame" challenges (security challenges that are not part of a competition) as well as participate in real CTFs.
+We will practice by solving _wargame_ challenges (security challenges that are not part of a competition) as well as participate in real CTFs.
 By the end of this semester you will have completed picoCTF, microcorruption, IO, ~~webhacking.kr, and one wargame of your